Texas and the Move-Over Law

 If You Have Been Injured by Another Driver’s Negligence, Consult with an Experienced Central Texas Personal Injury Attorney Today

-If another motorist has left you injured, Attorney Brett H. Pritchard at The Law Office of Brett H. Pritchard in Central Texas is here to help.
+If another motorist has left you injured, Attorney Brett H. Pritchard at the Law Office of Brett H. Pritchard in Central Texas is here to help.
 Mr. Pritchard has the experience, dedication, and skill to help guide your claim toward its most positive resolution.
-For more information, please contact or call us at (254) 220-4225 today.
+For more information, please contact us online or call us at (254) 781-4222 today.

 Categories: